cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/4-ibc-app-steps.md

 </ExpansionPanel>

-Additionally, in the `module.go` file, following line (and the corresponding import) will be added:
+Additionally, in the `module.go` file, the following line (and the corresponding import) will be added:

 ```diff-go
    var (